10th December, 2025

 Hopefully, you are looking forward to some time off with friends and family over Christmas, and by securing your site and planning the shutdown in advance, you can give yourself a better chance of having a worry-free break.

-Raise awareness regarding site security with your team by downloading our toolbox talk for site security.
-Use as a 10-minute refresher to provide health and safety training to your workforce.
+Raise awareness of site security with your team by downloading our toolbox talk for site security.
+Use it as a 10-minute refresher to provide health and safety training to your workforce.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.